Preparing Your Kids to Go Back to School

 Two weeks out, increase those timings to 30 minutes earlier at the beginning and end of the day.

-A week out from school starting, try and get them to bed an hour earlier so that they get the full amount of sleep that they need.
+A week out from school starting, try and get them to bed an hour earlier to get the full amount of sleep they need.
 At this point, start getting your children up, washed, dressed and fed within the same timescale that they’ll need to have for the school run.
 If you can, walk to your children’s school or take a ten-minute stroll so that they’ll be used to leaving the house again.

 The first day back will be a lot easier if their sleep pattern is back in sync.